mustkem/react-demo-2/README.md

 Below test cases are covevered
 1. Should render home page correctly
-2. Should calls call componentDidMount and thereafter call action.
+2. Should call componentDidMount and thereafter call action.
-3. Should accept action props
+3. Should accept props
 These test cases are common test cases for any component.
 A report can be found below.

 Test Suites: 1 passed, 1 total